Proudly not-for-profit since 1951.

-Please note, some Recognised Providers are also members of the CBHS Choice Network.
-In addition to paying benefits, these providers may reduce or remove gap payments for selected Extras services.
-To find out about the CBHS Choice Network, please click here.
+Some recognised providers are also members of our CBHS Choice Network.
+These providers may also reduce or remove gap payments for selected Extras.

-If your provider is registered with the Australian Health Practitioner Regulation Agency (AHPRA) for services that are payable under CBHS Extras cover, they are considered to be a recognised provider by CBHS.
+If your provider is registered with the Australian Health Practitioner Regulation Agency (AHPRA), they are a recognised provider.

 These services can include:

-CBHS, as a health insurer, does not recommend practitioners to members and does not participate in the clinical relationship between member and provider.
-CBHS is not responsible for clinical outcomes for services provided or not provided by recognised providers.
-The extent of CBHS' responsibility, as a health insurer, is to determine whether to pay or not to pay fund benefits.
-In doing so, CBHS acts in accordance with the CBHS Health Benefit Fund Rules and the applicable Government regulations.
+We don’t recommend practitioners to you, and we don’t participate in the clinical relationship between you and your provider.
+We are not responsible for the outcome of clinical services provided or not provided by recognised providers.
+The extent of our responsibility, as a health insurer, is to determine whether or not to pay fund benefits.
+In doing so, we act in accordance with the CBHS Health Benefit Fund Rules and the applicable Government regulations.